RhitChakraborty/RhitChakraborty/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 --> ### Check my repositories and have a look at my projects!!
+I am a data science enthusiast possessing good analytical and technical skills and have experience in executing data driven insights to increase efficiency and accuracy.
+Have expertise in building end-to-end predictive analytics projects using machine learning and deep learning techniques.
+Have quality exposure in data visualization, analysis and modelling.